kylehammond/mosh-react/Notes.md

 props are accessible via this.props in the child component can also access via this.props.children with react elements instead of data

-props includes data we pass to a component  (public) state is data that is only local to a component (internal)
+props includes data we pass to a component  (public) - props values can't be changed state is data that is only local to a component (internal)